Quick Exit

 Families may experience reactivity if the PSP family member ‘acts out,’ showing a response that is too ‘over the top’ and not what one would typically expect.
 Families might feel that the PSP family member loses their temper easily, overreacts to simple things, or makes unreasonable demands.
 This can lead to emotional fatigue, particularly for spouses and significant others (SSOs).

-How do positive affect and engagement influence home life?
+How do positive emotions and engagement influence home life?

 References for this page (click to expand)